-How to Master Your Tone of Voice in Sales Calls like a Winning Closer
+Want to Master Your Tone of Voice in Sales Calls?
+Here’s Our Advice

 Quality B2B sales leads are more valuable than ever because of the increasingly challenging nature of current sales lead generation.
-Traditional cold calling focused on using those leads to simply push a product or service in pursuit of a sale, but today’s B2B selling environment is very different.
+Traditional cold calling focused on using those leads to simply push a product or service in pursuit of a sale, but today’s B2B selling environment is quite dynamic.

 To be successful now, you must first build trust and develop relationships with potential buyers.
 This means taking the time to understand their needs and pain points to develop corresponding solutions.

 A big part of this process is using the right tone of voice in your sales calls.
 Your voice tonality can make or break a deal, so it’s important to get it right.
-In this article, we take a look at how you can master your tone of voice in order to join leading sales reps.
+In this Myphoner guide, we take a look at how you can master your tone of voice to secure the conversions you deserve.

 What is voice tonality in sales?

-Voice tonality has to do with the inflection and pitch of your voice.
-It can be used to convey various emotions, such as happiness, sadness, anger, and fear.
-When it comes to selling, voice tonality has the ability to influence the tone of a conversation and even get a buyer to say yes.
+Voice tonality has to do with the modulation and pitch of your voice.
+It can be used to convey various emotions, such as happiness, sadness, frustration, passion, and more.
+When it comes to sales, voice tonality has the ability to influence the experience of a conversation and even get a buyer to say yes.

-Most people don’t realize the importance of voice tonality and how it can be used to their advantage.
-In order to be a successful salesperson, you must understand how to use your voice to control the conversation and close more deals.
+Most people don’t realize the importance of voice tonality and how you can leverage it for your business goals.
+To be a successful salesperson, it’s beneficial to understand how to use your voice to control the conversation and close more deals.

 Why is the tone of voice in a sales call important?